 HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System

-In the right pane change value of DisableRegistryTools and set it to 1.
+In the right pane, change the value of DisableRegistryTools and set it to 1.

 Exit.

-Change back the account type, in case you had changed it earlier.
-Having done this, this user will not be able to now run regedit or merge .reg files.
+Change the account type back if you changed it earlier.
+Having done this, the user will no longer be able to run regedit or merge .reg files.
 If any user tries to edit the Registry, he or she will get the message-

 Registry Editing has been disabled by your administrator

-In such a scenario, a non-admin user will not be able to make system changes using Regedit.
+In such a scenario, a non-admin user cannot make system changes using Regedit.

-To enable it again, sign in as administrator and change the value back to 0.
+To enable it again, sign in as an administrator and change the value back to 0.

 Windows regedit won’t open